mountain-pass/waycharter/README.md

 ## Questions

+- [ ] does graphql fill this solution already - re: discoverability?
+- [ ] how do devs specify operations on resources?
-- [ ] consider what serverless usage would look like
+- [ ] what does serverless usage would look like?
-- [ ] consider how operations on resources would look like
 - [x] npm -> should we minify? -> No, not really required for server side

 ## :white_check_mark: ~~Scaffolding~~